-Risk for eating disorders is measured using the U.S. version of the SCOFF, a five-item screening tool designed to identify subjects likely to have an eating disorder (Morgan, Reid, & Lacey, 1999).
-The SCOFF is not intended for use as a diagnostic tool; rather, answering "Yes" to 3 or more questions (the "At risk" category) indicates need for further investigation.
+Risk for eating disorders is measured using the SDE, a five-item screening tool designed to identify subjects likely to have an eating disorder (Maguen et al., 2017).
+The SDE is not intended for use as a diagnostic tool; rather, answering "Yes" to 3 or more questions (the "At risk" category) indicates need for further investigation.